-How to Create a Family Tree Chart in Excel – Tutorial
+How to Create a Family Tree Chart in Excel, Word, Numbers, Pages, PDF – Tutorial

-If you are looking forward to becoming your family’s genealogist of all time, creating a family tree should be one of your major steps towards achieving that.
+If you are looking forward to becoming your family’s genealogist, creating a family tree should be one of your significant steps towards achieving that.
 It would be sheer fun presenting the whole family tree to your relatives.
-This is because tracing your roots is more of a detective work as you just get some leads to uncover more information.
-Carrying out this task can be tedious but at the end, it will be worth the trial.
+This is because tracing your roots, extended family, cousins, or any 10 generation relatives is more of detective work.
+You just get some leads to uncover more relationship and ancestry information.
+Carrying out this task can be tedious, but it will be worth the trial in the end.

-Microsoft Excel is capable of producing complex family tree charts and can be used for the longest time as new generations come.
-The following steps should guide you in creating a family tree that will comprise of all aspect of a family.
+Microsoft Excel can produce complex family tree charts and can be used for the longest time as new generations come.
+Whether for a school project, history, preschool, or English classes, our free and fillable genelogy charts will help you complete the work in no time.
+Download blank copies and start following steps to guide you in creating a family tree.

 Step 2: Insert the Shapes in the Spreadsheet

 Next, hover the mouse on the shapes and make a selection of the desired shapes that you would like to insert in the family chart.
-After you have selected, drag the shapes into the Excel spreadsheet.
-In case you want to alter the shape and make it more better, press Shift and drag the shape down in the Excel worksheet.
+After you have selected, drag the shapes into the Excel spreadsheet templates.
+In case you want to alter the shape and make it better, press Shift and drag the shape down in the Excel worksheet.

 Step 3: Enter Text in the Shape

-Step 4: Insert more Shapes to the Family Tree
+Step 4: Insert more Shapes into the Family Tree

-There are few techniques that you can use to add more shapes on the family tree.
+There are a few techniques that you can use to add more shapes to the family tree.
 The easiest is by copying and pasting the shapes.
 Click on the shape that is already created.
-Right click on the shape and select copy or alternatively press CTRL + C to copy and CTRL + V to paste repeatedly until you achieve the number of shapes you want.
+Right-click on the shape and select copy or alternatively press CTRL + C to copy and CTRL + V to paste repeatedly until you achieve the number of shapes you want.

 Arrange the shapes you have created in order depending on the hierarchy you have set.
-You can chose to typically place two or more shapes above the shape at the bottom which comprises of your name.
-However this depends on the family you want to create.
+You can choose to typically place two or more shapes above the shape at the bottom which comprises your name.
+However, this depends on the family you want to create.
 For a basic family, it is easier to place the shapes on top of others.